awslabs/amazon-timestream-tools/integrations/sagemaker/README.md

-## Working with Amazon SageMaker Notebook
+# Analyzing time series data with Amazon SageMaker Notebooks

 Sample Iron python notebook to be used in Sagemaker to integrate machine learning models with Amazon Timestream.